European Traveler

 © Alexander Hoernigk (via Wikimedia Commons)

-A day-trip excursion including a pleasure cruise on a riverboat on the Rhine River is for many travelers a highlight of a German vacation.
-Few tourists can afford luxurious, multiple-day riverboat cruises on the Rhine River (Rhein) but shorter day cruises are more common and fairly cheap.
-The Loreley Rock (Die Lorelei) is the most popular spot along the romantic UNESCO-listed Mittelrhein — many riverboats cruise this section of the Rhine River.
-Great public transportation links bring the Rhine within easy day-trip reach from Frankfurt am Main, Frankfurt International Airport (FRA), Mainz, Wiesbaden, and Cologne (Köln).
+A day-trip tour including a pleasure cruise on a riverboat on the Rhine River is for many travelers a highlight of a vacation in Germany.
+Few tourists can afford luxurious, multiple-day riverboat cruises on the Rhine River (Rhein) but shorter and all day cruises are more common and fairly cheap.
+The Loreley Rock (Die Lorelei) is the most famous spot along the romantic UNESCO-listed Mittelrhein — many riverboats cruise this section of the Rhine River.
+Good public transportation links bring the Rhine within easy day-trip reach from Frankfurt am Main (city center or International Airport (FRA), Mainz, Wiesbaden, Bonn, and Cologne (Köln).
 Rüdesheim and Koblenz are probably the best towns from which to depart on Rhine River day-trip cruises.
 Many cruise lines have special savings offerings for children, pensioners, birthdays, anniversaries, and even cyclists.

 Best Parts of the Rhine for Day Tips and Day Riverboat Cruises